Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 What Makes Ayurvedic Detox Different

-Walk into any health shop and you will find shelves of "detox" products — harsh juice cleanses, restrictive fasts, and supplements promising to flush toxins overnight.
-Ayurveda takes a fundamentally different approach.
+Walk into any health shop and you'll find shelves of "detox" products.
+Harsh juice cleanses, restrictive fasts, supplements promising to flush toxins overnight.
+Ayurveda does something completely different.

-An Ayurvedic detox is gentle, nourishing, and warm.
-Rather than starving the body, it feeds it the simplest, most digestible food possible — allowing the digestive fire to reset and the body to naturally clear accumulated waste.
+An Ayurvedic detox is gentle, nourishing and warm.
+Instead of starving the body, it feeds it the simplest, most digestible food possible.
+The digestive fire gets to reset.
+The body naturally clears accumulated waste.

 Understanding Ama: Why We Need to Cleanse

-In Ayurvedic philosophy, Ama is what Ayurveda describes as the sticky substance related to metabolic byproducts, produced when Agni (digestive fire) is too weak to fully process food.
-Over time, Ama accumulates in tissues and channels, leading to a cascade of problems.
+In Ayurveda, Ama is the sticky stuff related to metabolic byproducts, produced when Agni is too weak to fully process food.
+Over time it accumulates in tissues and channels, and that's when things start going wrong.

 - A thick, white or yellowish coating on your tongue in the morning

-- Sluggish digestion — bloating, gas, or heaviness after meals
+- Sluggish digestion.
+Bloating, gas, heaviness after meals

 - Brain fog and difficulty concentrating